Siddhant-sarkar/Data-Structure-Algorithm/ROADMAP.md

 # 🏅🏅🏅Complete Roadmap for competitive coding🏅🏅🏅
 ## 1st set of basic stuffs
-1. Pattern printing problems
+1. Pattern printing problems 	✅
-2. time complexity analysis
+2. time complexity analysis 	✅
-3. linear search and circular array representation
+3. linear search and circular array representation	✅
-4. palindrome and other numbers(perfect, Armstrong) for basic number problems
+4. palindrome and other numbers(perfect, Armstrong) for basic number Problems ✅
 5. Simple Hashing Problem(frequency counting and stuffs)
 6. Prefix Sum Problems(1D and 2D) {codeforces }
 7. Sliding window technique(2 out of 5 contests)
 -----------------------------------------------------------------------------------------------------------

 ## Mathematics and NUmber Theory
 ### Basics of number theory
-1. Binary Search is a must(2/5 contests)
+1. Binary Search is a must(2/5 contests)	✅
-2. GCD of 2 numbers in logarithmic time(Euclidean and Extended Euclidean Algorithm)
+2. GCD of 2 numbers in logarithmic time(Euclidean and Extended Euclidean Algorithm)	✅
-3. linear Diphantine Equation
+3. linear Diphantine Equation	✅
 4. Checking prime in sqrt(n) complexity
 5. Sieve of Eratosthenes(very imp to perform querry probs on the prime)
 6. Segmented Sieve